Baseball Ousted By Army In Patriot League Championship Series

 WORCESTER, Mass. – Army game one starting pitcher Chris Rowley threw a complete game, 148-pitch performance to help lead the Black Knights to their second consecutive Patriot League Championship title with a 9-4 and 5-4 at Fitton Field on Sunday afternoon.
 Rowley was named the Tournament MVP as Holy Cross seniors, John Colella (Herndon, Va.) and Patrick Puentes (East Greenbush, N.Y), and sophomore Donny Murray (Walpole, Mass.) were named to the All-Tournament team.

-With the losses, Holy Cross concludes their season 28-25, while the Black Knights advance to the NCAA regional tournament with a 29-21 record.
+With the losses, Holy Cross concludes its season at 28-25, while the Black Knights advance to the NCAA regional tournament with a 29-21 record.

 The Black Knights took an early 3-0 lead after the top of the first inning.
 In the bottom of the frame, the Crusaders answered with two scores to cut the deficit to 3-2.
 Sophomore Evan Ocello (Camarillo, Calif.) and junior Andrew Barry (Puyallup, Wash.) hit back-to-back singles to put runners on first and second.
 Puentes grounded out to first and advanced the runners.
 Senior Jordan Enos (Stockton, Calif.) followed with a ground out to the shortstop, which scored Ocello for the first Crusader run.
 Junior Mike Ahmed (East Longmeadow, Mass.) singled to the shortstop scoring Barry to make the score 3-2 in favor of Army.